A Brief Description of the Lottery

 They are operated by state governments

-In the United States, lotteries are operated by state governments.
+In the United States, Jeniustoto are operated by state governments.
 While it seems disingenuous to call these games a tax, they are actually very beneficial to government.
 For instance, they help protect poor and uneducated citizens from predatory loans and credit card fees.
 But a recent study found that every time a state faced a financial crisis, more people were turning to lotteries to satisfy their gambling needs.
 Moreover, the revenue generated by lottery games is less reliable than tax revenues.

 They offer predetermined prizes